A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Design Properties

 \subsection{Generativity}

-It does not cap iteration: split \(\to\) (fit \(\to\) evaluate)\(^n\) \(\to\) assess is valid for any \(n\).
-Each fit and evaluate call draws from the same Partition produced by split, not from the Metrics output of the previous evaluate (which is terminal).
+A grammar that limits how many models you can try before committing would be intolerable.
+This grammar does not: split → (fit → evaluate)\(^n\) → assess is valid for any \(n\).
+Each \texttt{fit} and \texttt{evaluate} call operates on the original Partition.
+The Metrics value returned by \texttt{evaluate} is terminal in the type DAG (no primitive accepts Metrics as a data input), but it is read by the practitioner (and by the \texttt{tune}/\texttt{pick} strategies that wrap the primitives) to choose the next call's hyperparameters.
+The data flow stays anchored in Partition; the information flow through Metrics is operator-mediated reconfiguration, not Metrics-as-data threaded into the next \texttt{fit}.
 The cycle exists in the workflow pattern, not in the linear type chain.
 A weak form of generativity; any system with a loop generates an infinite language.
 The claim is not about expressiveness class (the grammar's formal language-theoretic classification is an open question) but about practical scope: the grammar does not artificially restrict how many models a practitioner trains before committing to assessment.

-\textbf{Scope.} The grammar covers batch supervised learning on a complete dataset available at split time.
+\textbf{Scope.} The grammar covers batch supervised learning on a complete dataset available at split time, including automatic production retrain cycles.
 Multi-task learning (multiple simultaneous targets), self-supervised learning (no explicit labels), few-shot learning (\(N\) too small to partition meaningfully), federated learning (data never centralized), and online learning (incremental data arrival) each violate at least one foundational assumption and fall outside the grammar's scope.
-It permits all valid workflows within its scope (no valid workflow is rejected) and makes no claim about valid ML workflows in general.
+The grammar permits all valid workflows within its scope (no valid workflow is rejected) and makes no claim about valid ML workflows in general.